zyfff/Canny-VOAT/README.md

-# Semi-Dense Cross-Modal 6-DoF Tracking of an Event Camera for Challenging Conditions
+# Canny-VOAT

-This paper is a novel pipline for cross-modal 6-DoF tracking with an event camera.
-Because the paper is not published, we only release the compiled file here.
-We will release the source code when the paper is accepted.
+The present software framework accompanies the paper submission "Semi-Dense Cross-Modal 6-DoF Tracking of an Event Camera in Challenging Conditions".
+It contains solutions for 6-dof semi-dense tracking with normal cameras as well as cross-modal 6-DoF semi-dense tracking with an event camera.
+Because the paper is still under review, here we only release binaries that can be used for reproducing the results presented in the paper.
+The full source code will be releases after the paper is accepted.

 ### Related Publications